The Downloads screen displays a list of folders that contain your downloaded websites.

 If you tap on a folder in the Downloads screen, SiteSucker displays a list of the downloaded websites that are in that folder.
 These sites can be displayed as thumbnails or as folders.
 If you tap on a row in the list, SiteSucker displays the corresponding site in a browser.
 (See Browser below for more information.)

 If you tap on the Thumbnails button, SiteSucker displays the list of downloaded sites as thumbnails.
 SiteSucker generates the thumbnail when the page is displayed in the browser.
 If the Return to Last Page Visited control is on in the Preferences, then the last page visited is shown in the browser when you tap on a row.
-Otherwise, the default bookmark for the site determines which page is shown.
+Otherwise, the first bookmark for the site determines which page is shown.
 The path for that page relative to the enclosing folder is also shown in the list.

 If you touch and hold the thumbnail for any site in the list, the thumbnail is removed.
 You might do this, for example, if you want to change the orientation of the thumbnail.

 If you tap on the Folders button, SiteSucker displays the list of downloaded sites as folders.
 Folders that do not contain any bookmarks are disabled and cannot be selected.